 IP TAKE: This funder may not accept unsolicited grant applications, but it does show a proclivity for supporting new grassroots groups each year.
 So, while Collette offers a few global development outfits multi-year support, it seeks new groups to support each year.

 PROFILE: The Collette Foundation is the philanthropic arm of the travel company by the same name.
 While the company itself was established in 1918, the foundation was not created until the mid-2000s, when Dan Sullivan Jr., Collette’s president and CEO, returned from a trip to Peru.
-During that visit, Sullivan witnessed firsthand malnourished children who lacked basic necessities, and access to education: these needs became the basis of the Colette Foundation’s grantmaking.
+During that visit, Sullivan witnessed firsthand malnourished children who lacked basic necessities and access to education.
+The lack of these basic necessities became the foundation for Colette's grantmaking.

 Collette grants are relatively modest, and typically range from $1,000 to $15,000.
 Tax filings reveal a tendency to support large INGOs such as Plan International.
 However, a majority of its grantmaking supports smaller, local and grassroots groups.
 Organizations like Tenderfeet Foundation, Journeys Within our Community, and Peruvian Hearts have received grants from Colette in the past.